One UI 6 Update

 • Predictive back gesture: With the help of the feature, you will get a preview of what will happen when you swipe back.

-• Colour Palette: Android 14-based One UI 6 has brighter “Basic Colors” options in the Wallpaper and Style section.
+• Color Palette: Android 14-based One UI 6 has brighter “Basic Colors” options in the Wallpaper and Style section.

 • Hearing devices option for physically challenged people: Android 14 brings a new section and settings menu for the hearing devices associated with the respective people.
 The option will let you pair hearing aid devices.